nickhardiman/ansible-examples/README.md

 # ansible-examples

 These are my little playbooks, to remind me how Ansible tasks behave.
 Read it, run it, edit it, play with it.

+They all run on localhost.
+No network required.

 "It's a pile of junk" disclaimer -
 The files are more brain-dump than structured, so quite possibly a complete mess.

 ## What are these?

+There are about 100 little playbooks here.
+Each one is about an ansible thing, like a play, a directive or a variable type.
-These are tiny playbooks that run locally, to see how ansible behaves.
+They all run locally and demonstrate how a little bit of ansible behaves.
-The playbooks are simple - no roles, SSH, or remote hosts.
-Mostly no privilege escalation.
+The playbooks are simple - no roles, no SSH, no remote hosts and mostly no privilege escalation (one exception is module-user.yml).

 I wrote these on Fedora.
 My cross-platform testing is a big fat zero.
 I have no idea how they behave on Windows or other platforms.